project-gemmi/gemmi/docs/hkl.rst

 atomic radius cut-off, and on the distribution of B-factors (in particular, on the minimal B-factor in the model).
-Additionally, increasing the dampening makes the computations slower (because it increases atomic radius).
+Additionally, increasing the dampening makes the computations slower (because it increases the atomic radius).

 *B*\ :sub:`extra` can be set explicitly (it can be negative):